 AgFirst's primary business is to provide funding, operational support, and technology services to District Associations.
-AgFirst provides a revolving line of credit, referred to as a Direct Note, to each of the District Associations.
 Each of the Associations funds its lending and general corporate activities primarily by borrowing under its Direct Note.
 Lending terms are specified in a separate General Financing Agreement (GFA) between AgFirst and each Association.
 Each GFA contains minimum borrowing base margin, capital, and earnings requirements that must be maintained by the Association.
 Refer to Note 1, Organization and Operations, in the Notes to the Financial Statements for further discussion.